sfxcode/sapphire-javafx/docs/src/main/paradox/detail/fxbean.md

 # SFXBean

 SFXBean is one of the core concepts of this framework.
 It is an adapter for Java/Scala Beans (Maps) for automatic JavaFX Binding.
 SFXBean does all the JavaFX Property Binding for your Application.

+SFXBean extends DataAdapter class form [sapphire-data](https://sfxcode.github.io/sapphire-data/adapter.html).

 ## Features